pmccall/QPI_Droplet_Analysis/README.md

 # QPI_Droplet_Analysis
+Copyright (C) 2019, 2020, 2024, 2025 Patrick M. McCall
+All rights reserved.

-Extract the shape and refractive index difference of droplets from quantitative phase images (QPI)
+Purpose: Extract the shape and refractive index difference of droplets from quantitative phase images (QPI)

 Listing of the code dependencies for the analysis of Quantitative Phase Imaging (QPI) images of biomolecular condensates.
 All code written by Patrick M McCall except: